-From Method Event that causes the transition To Method Enactment Enactment State State Practitioners adapt the selected method, taking into account stakeholder needs and project conditions.
-Practitioners analyze the selected method practices and, if Selected necessary, apply the practice substitution, concatenation, splitting or combination.
-For Adapted each practice of the adapted method the practice instances are created and, optionally, the practices measures estimated.
-Adapted Practitioners assign an entry to at least one practice instance.
-Ready to Adapted Begin Ready to Practitioners choose a practice instance in Can-Start state, estimates the measures Begin associated to it, agrees on work distribution, on who is responsible for it and begins its In Progress Degin execution.
-In Progress Practitioners verify a result or decide to pause the execution of a practice instance.
-In Progress Practitioners produce a verified result and collects measures; or practitioners cancel a Progress In Progress practice instance and collect measures; or changes occur in stakeholder needs or Snapshot project conditions.
-Shapshot

-Progress Practitioners assign available entries to the existing practice instances, those changes Ready to Snapshot their states to the Can-Start state.
-Begin Progress Practitioners apply method practices adaptation, taking into account the practice 0 instance cancelation, the changes in stakeholder needs and/or project conditions, or Adapted Snapshot anything else that can affect the project.
+From Method Enactment State nactment Selected Practitioners adapt the selected method, taking into account stakeholder needs and project conditions.
+Practitioners analyze the selected method practices and, if necessary, apply the practice substitution, concatenation, splitting or combination.
+For each practice of the adapted method the practice instances are created and, optionally, the practices measures estimated.
+Adapted Adapted Practitioners assign an entry to at least one practice instance.
+Ready to Begin Ready to Begin Practitioners choose a practice instance in Can-Start state, estimates the measures associated to it, agrees on work distribution, on who is responsible for it and begins its execution.
+In Progress In Progress Practitioners verify a result or decide to pause the execution of a practice instance.
+In Progress In Progress Practitioners produce a verified result and collects measures; or practitioners cancel a practice instance and collect measures; or changes occur in stakeholder needs or project conditions.
+Progress Snapshot Practitioners assign available entries to the existing practice instances, those changes their states to the Can-Start state.
+Ready to Begin Progress Snapshot Practitioners apply method practices adaptation, taking into account the practice instance cancelation, the changes in stakeholder needs and/or project conditions, or anything else that can affect the project.
 As a result, new practices are Instantiated.
-Progress Practitioners decide to stop the method permanently.
-Cancelled Snapshot Canceneu Progress Practitioners produce the expected method result and all of the practice instances are in Finished Snapshot the Finished or Cancelled states. riiisnea
+Adapted Progress Snapshot Practitioners decide to stop the method permanently.
+Cancelled Progress Snapshot Practitioners produce the expected method result and all of the practice instances are in the Finished or Cancelled states.
+Finished